skifaster/supertags/README.md

 * parseAllTagsFromObject (object, fieldName) //fieldName is optional if parseField is provided in settings
 * applyAllTags (object, fieldName) //fieldName is optional if parseField is provided in settings

+In general, parsing tags from a string or object will both return and store the tags in the specific instance of SuperTags.
+Once the tags are applied (e.g. applyAllTags), the tags are cleared from the instance.

 Examples:

 ```js